 Our yoga is the discipline of strengthening and stretching our bodies and our faith while praising His name and bringing our collective thoughts on Him as an act of worship toward our King.

 The world is His and ALL that is within it, ALL that it contains.
 He is above all and all are subject to Him.
 There is nothing in creation that He can not use for His glory.

 God is able to reconcile all things for His purpose.
-He took the Greek word “theos,” meaning god (little g), and adopted it as His own name, Theos (big G) and used it 1,343 times.
-If our God is capable enough to redeem the name for idols, He is more than willing to receive our worship through the modality of yoga provided we do it as an offering.
+He took the Greek word “theos,” meaning god (little g), and adopted it as His own name, Theos (big G), and used it 1,343 times.
+If our God is magnanimous enough to salvage the name for idols, He is more than willing to receive our worship through the modality of movement and stretching provided we do it as an offering.